Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 135E0: dancer after DF
 - 13607: campaign for horses
 - 1360A: campaign for horses, big franken
+- 13620: master class (Kolya + me), some child + the most craggy Y8
+- 13621: Kolya found the vessel, the rest craggy, put again to A446
 - 13626: after 25
 - 1362A: after 13016
 - 13633: after 13014